-Osisko Development's operations are subject to financing risks and additional financing may result in dilution or partial sale of assets markets.
+Osisko Development's operations are subject to financing risks.
+At the present time, the Company does not have any producing projects and no sources of revenue.
+The Company's ability to explore for and find potential economic projects, and then to bring them into production, is highly dependent upon its ability to raise equity and debt capital in the financial markets.
 Any projects that the Company develops will require significant capital expenditures.
 To obtain such funds, the Company may sell additional securities including, but not limited to, the Company's shares or some form of convertible security, the effect of which could result in a substantial dilution of the equity interests of the Company's Shareholders.
 Alternatively, the Company may also sell a part of its interest in an asset in order to raise capital.
 There is no assurance that the Company will be able to raise the funds required to continue its exploration programs and finance the development of any potentially economic deposit that is identified on acceptable terms or at all.
 The failure to obtain the necessary financing could have a material adverse effect on the Company's growth strategy, results of operations, financial condition and project scheduling.